rahulyhg/apisserie-php/readme.md

 * Easy pick items from alphabetical list or filtered by section.
 * Active list is kept in memory using localStorage.
+* Add additional text to any product (useful to specify a quantity).
 * Add/remove/update products.
 * Authentication-enabled to keep your list private.